1 The Fiona User Manual

 (-113.56424713134766, 37.0689811706543, -104.97087097167969, 41.99627685546875)

 Finally, the schema of its record type (a vector file has a single type of record, remember) is accessed via a read-only schema attribute.
 It has ‘geometry’ and ‘properties’ items.
-The former is a string and the latter is an ordered dict with items having the same order as the fields in the data file.
+The former is a string and the latter is a dict with items having the same order as the fields in the data file.

 >>> import pprint